reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 ```

 ### Advice Annotations
-So far we have been using the `@Before` Advice annotation in a simple way.
-Spring AOP, however, provide more interesting functionalities.
+So far we have been using the `@Before` Advice annotation simply.
+Spring AOP, however, provides more interesting functionalities.

 #### @Before
-We can capture the JoinPoint at the `@Before` annotated method which offers us many useful information like the method name, method arguments and [many more](https://www.eclipse.org/aspectj/doc/released/runtime-api/org/aspectj/lang/JoinPoint.html).
+We can capture the JoinPoint at the `@Before` annotated method which offers us much useful information like the method name, method arguments, and [many more](https://www.eclipse.org/aspectj/doc/released/runtime-api/org/aspectj/lang/JoinPoint.html).
 For example, let's can log the name of the method.

 ```java